is a Human Powered Eco-Tour business located within Picayune Strand

 Check back for updates! - Wes

-Route may change in the coming weeks due to Forestry preferences and
+Route may change in the coming weeks due to Forestry preferences,

-Aid stations every 10-12 miles, drinks and snacks provided during and
+3 Aid stations.
+Drinks and snacks provided during and

 after race.
 Camping is available.
 Bike rentals available.
 See